Our Ph.D. Programs Are For Those Who Aspire To Be Professors At Top Business Schools

 The doctoral program in business at Rice is intended for those aspiring to become faculty members at business schools in prestigious research universities.
 Students engage in both coursework and research as part of their doctoral training.
 As graduation approaches, students interview for faculty positions hoping to start a career as an assistant professor at business schools around the world.
 The career of an assistant professor involves conducting research that is eventually published in well-respected, peer-reviewed academic journals, imparting management wisdom (informed by research) in the classroom.

 The business school accepts students for full-time study beginning in the fall semester each year.
+The application deadline is January 13, 2023.
 Selected candidates will be notified of admission decisions via e-mail no later than April 15.
 Rice University is a member of the Council of Graduate Schools (CGS).
 Rice abides by the CGS Resolution, "Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants,".
 Candidates who submitted an application to the doctoral program and were not offered admission may re-apply for a later year.

 Areas of Study